 She married an attorney, Edwin Rollins, but they divorced after having two children.
 Lorde became the writer-in-residence at Tougaloo College in Mississippi, where she met Frances Clayton, a professor of psychology, who would be her romantic partner for nearly 20 years.
 Within this time period, she would also have a brief affair with sculptor and painter, Mildred Thompson.

 Lorde was diagnosed with breast cancer in 1978, and underwent a mastectomy.
 Six years later, she was diagnosed with liver cancer.
 From 1991 to her death on November 17th, 1992, she was the New York State Poet Laureate, and remains known and loved as the “black, lesbian, mother, warrior, poet.”

 Biographical information from Audre Lorde’s profile on Poets.org

-Photos/illustrations respectively: Illustration by Beeswax Goatskull, Photo by unknown, early 1940s, Portrait of Audre Lorde by Robert Alexander, 1983.
+Photos/illustrations respectively: Illustration by Katrina Clark (on flickr as Beeswax Goatskull), Photo by unknown, early 1940s, Portrait of Audre Lorde by Robert Alexander, 1983.